WPZOO/Penguin/README.md

 As a Gold user we will provide you with private email support.
 However you need to contact us via the contact form on our member site.

 ### License
-This theme is licensed under the GNU General Public License version 3.
+This theme is licensed under the GNU General Public License version 2+.
 All ressources which have been included are provided with the same or a compatible license.
 Read more in [license.txt](/license.txt).
+Penguin WordPress Theme, Copyright (C) 2016, WPZOO

 ## Credits
 Thanks a lot to all people who are involved in the following projects.